strikelegend13/BR-2026/risk/securedirectoryadvisor(new)/README.md

-# Secure Directory Advisor
+# Secure Directory Advisor (Now Securious)

-Desktop safety assistant focused on non-technical users.
+Non-profit desktop safety assistant focused on non-technical users.
+Added email and more backend checks.

 It checks files and websites before opening and explains results in plain language, with optional online threat-intel lookups.